Combinatorial views on persistent characters in phylogenetics

 Now let us consider $w$ first.
-We know that $w$ is assigned $\{0,1\}$ and that $w$ is the source of the $1 \rightarrow 0$ edge $(w,x)$.
+We know that $w$ is assigned $\{0,1\}$ and that $w$ is the source of the $1 \rightarrow 0$ edge, say $(w,x)$.
 So $w$ must be in state 1 and $x$ in state 0 in any minimal persistent extension.
-Analogously, $u$ as the source of the $0 \rightarrow 1$ change edge $(u,v)$ must therefore be in state 0 and $v$ in state 1.
+Analogously, $u$ as the source of the $0 \rightarrow 1$ edge, say $(u,v)$, must therefore be in state 0 and $v$ in state 1.

 As $f$ is persistent, we know that any persistent extension $g$ will be such that all nodes descending from $x$ must be in state 0 (because after the $1 \rightarrow 0$ change, no more changes are possible), and all nodes descending from $v$ but not from $x$ must be in state 1.
 Moreover, all nodes of $T$ that are not descendants of $v$ must be in state 0.
 So altogether, this induces only one minimal persistent extension, because there is no freedom to make alternative choices, which completes the proof. \end{enumerate} \end{proof}